jim-b/ECCSI-SAKKE/README.md

 Making
 ------
     Prep (linux):
-        The 'make' script needs to executable and as I'm new to git hub, it doesn't seem immediately obvious how to (or even if you can) do this.
-So, when you've cloned the repo, do:
+        The make script needs to executable and as I am new to git hub, it does not seem immediately obvious how to (or even if you can) do this.
+So, when you have cloned the repo, do:

             chmod 775 make